-Let us consider an idealized experiment with a triangle in a horizontal plane suspended from above exactly by its barycenter by a vertical string, or supported by a vertical stick under it.
-If released from rest the triangle will remain in this position regardless of the orientation of any of its vertices relative to ambient objects (e.g., pointing toward a tree or a house, or pointing toward North or West).
+Let us consider an idealized experiment with a triangle in a horizontal plane suspended from above exactly at its barycenter by a vertical string, or supported by a vertical stick under it.
+The straight segment CGV_1 connects the CG with the vertex V_1 of the triangle, while the segment CGE connects the CG with the East-West direction.
+Let α be the angle between CGV_1 and CGE.
+If released from rest in a horizontal plane supported by its CG, the triangle will remain in this position for any value of α , Figure 4.41.